tabreturn/tabreturn.github.io/_posts/2018-06-27-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

 A 9-circle arrangement requires writing nine `ellipse` functions; this is manageable enough.
 However, writing eighty-one `ellipse` lines is tedious.
 Using control flow statements, one can instead instruct Processing to add as many circles as are required, ceasing once done.
 This allows for more dynamic code, i.e. you specify the size of circles and the program calculates how many columns and rows are required.
 Additionally, this approach can better cater for any random diameter value.

 This lesson covers topics involving conditional statements and iteration.
+Implementing such logic may require you to think in new ways.
+If you find yourself struggling with something, do not stress, that's normal! with a little perseverance you'll soon grasp whatever has you snagged.

 You will also explore randomness -- one of the most powerful and exciting tools in the creative programmer's tool-set.

 ## Conditional Statements